financefeast/doc_md/source/content/api-documentation/how-to/account-usage.md

 <br>
 {{< /safe-html >}}

 The list will contain each endpoint called along with a data field containing each day and a count for that day.
+Token id will also be returned along with counts per day.

 {{< code-example exampleId="account-usage" pathURL="/api-documentation/how-to/account-usage/examples">}}